Anish407/Anish407/README.md

 ### Hi there 👋.
 I am Anish Aravind.
-Certified c#, Certified Azure Developer, and someone who loves to learn and code.
+Certified c# , certified Azure Developer and someone who loves to learn and code.

 <b> Anish _that_is_me = "C# , Net, AZURE, Devops, Terraform and a little bit of Angular";</b> </br>